awemorris/PlayfieldEngine/README.md

 ## NoctScript IDE

-**NoctScript** is the official IDE for NoctVM-based projects, designed to streamline development and testing.
+**NoctScript** is the official IDE for Noct2D-based projects, designed to streamline development and testing.

 It includes:

 - A built-in editor with syntax highlighting for NoctLang
-- One-click run and debug support for NoctVM scripts
+- One-click run and debug support for Noct2D scripts
 - Integrated asset preview and configuration panels
 - A seamless workflow between code, assets, and runtime behavior

-By separating the **core runtime (NoctVM)** from the **development environment (NoctScript)**, you can choose to use the IDE when convenient — or embed NoctVM directly into your own tools and pipelines.
+By separating the **core runtime (Noct2D)** from the **development environment (NoctScript)**, you can choose to use the IDE when convenient — or embed Noct2D directly into your own tools and pipelines.

 ---

-## Why NoctVM?
+## Why Noct2D?

-NoctVM is for those who quietly hold a dream, and wish to share it, one small step at a time.
+Noct2D is for those who quietly hold a dream, and wish to share it, one small step at a time.

 Creativity shouldn't depend on the power of your computer, where you live, or what tools you have.

-NoctVM was created with the belief that every creator deserves space to explore, no matter their surroundings.
+Noct2D was created with the belief that every creator deserves space to explore, no matter their surroundings.

-Whether you're using a Raspberry Pi in a classroom, or using a UN-issued Chromebook in a temporary shelter, NoctVM offers gentle tools to help bring your ideas to life — in a way that feels simple, thoughtful, and your own.
-If you have something to make, NoctVM will be here to walk with you.
+Whether you're using a Raspberry Pi in a classroom, or using a UN-issued Chromebook in a temporary shelter, Noct2D offers gentle tools to help bring your ideas to life — in a way that feels simple, thoughtful, and your own.
+If you have something to make, Noct2D will be here to walk with you.

 **Dreams fuel it — and they're the only requirement.**